Are you interested in…

 Our majors have had great success in transferring to top 4-year schools in California and the rest of the nation.
 Take a look HERE at the directions our recent transfer students have taken.

-- Monday, February 12, 4:00-6:00’ish in Humanities 218 — Join us for free pizza and our welcome meeting!
+- Thursday, September 6, 4:00-5:30 in Humanities 314 — Join us for free pizza and our welcome meeting!
 You’ll meet other English majors and we’ll plan out our activities for this semester’s meetings.

 Useful Links for Palomar College’s English Majors